DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-07-user-research-round-3-findings.md

 ### Hypothesis 1

-We think that schools likely won't add partner providers until the point that they have to within the service so this list might not include all of the providers they work work.
+We think that schools likely will not add partner providers until the point that they have to within the service so their list of partner providers might not include all the providers they work with.

 We think this because participants have struggled to understand and use this feature in most of the research sessions.
 They cannot currently see a benefit in adding their partner providers into the service until the point that it’s required in order to assign a placement to that provider.